beerd7017/dennis-stepp-blog/content/post/earlpark.md

 +++
 title = "Managing the Stage"
-description = "Give people a firm handshake and a smile.
-You'll turn their day around." date = "2017-09-11" categories = ['Communication'] tags = ['Bluegrass', 'Personal Development', 'Communication', 'Volunteering']
+description = "A firm handshake and a smile will turn their day around." date = "2017-09-11" categories = ['Communication'] tags = ['Bluegrass', 'Personal Development', 'Communication', 'Volunteering']